Monthly Report

 Price bucket distribution for products in this theme during the period.

-In the ¥3,000–4,999 mid range, a faceless mannequin-style versatile body that wears any outfit beautifully — usable for backgrounds, thumbnails, or pedestal display — also appeared:
+In the ¥3,000–4,999 mid range, a faceless mannequin-style versatile body also appeared.

 Through a creator's lens: body build, polygon split, shared-base patterns